Islandora-Collaboration-Group/ISLE/docs/optional-components/blazegraph.md

 To check the triples count in Blazegraph:

 * Navigate to the Blazegraph Admin panel http://isle.localdomain:8084/blazegraph/#query
-  * Replace `isle.localdomain` with your real domain when using in Staging or Production
+  * Replace `isle.localdomain` with your real domain when using in a Local, Staging or Production

 * Copy and paste the following query into the field with the text (_Input a SPARQL query_):